RomanCast/romancast.github.io/content/posts/artificial_data.md

 # What we tried

-### The Baselines

-The Language Model representations are surprisingly robust to new modalities and languages.
-Thus, previous works have for instance recycled models to create new ones in languages with less data [[4]](#references) or added languages to multilingual models after training [[5]](#references).

-Our baseline is similar.
-We use the same setting described earlier to train a model on English OSCAR data, then re-initialize its embeddings and retrain it on Breton data.
-This is a particularly efficient baseline compared to pretraining from scratch.

-As a control and to test the influence of the source language on the transfer, we train Language Models on Czech and Turkish.
-They belong to different language families than Breton, and thus have a different syntax.

-As we will see later, the three models (English, Czech and Turkish) transfer to Breton with almost the same accuracy, demonstrating a very moderate impact of the source language syntax on the final representations.

 ### Our methods

 We try to identify a few key characteristics in natural data that should appear in our artificial language as well.

 - **Structure**; natural data has a structure, whether it be images, text or sound.
-Since word embeddings are context independent, we hypothesize that the structure is mainly modelled with the Transformer layers and the positional embeddings and that we should be able to transfer it to the target language.
+Since word embeddings are context-independent, we hypothesize that the structure is mainly modelled with the Transformer layers and the positional embeddings and that we should be able to transfer it to the target language.
 - **Co-occurrence**; this is a very vague term encompassing a lot of higher concepts such as meaning.
 However, we think it may be important to learn making context-dependent decisions.

-In order to create artificial structure, we use dependency trees from the French GSD treebank to learn a Probabilistic Context Free Grammar (PCFG).
+To create artificial structure, we use dependency trees from the French GSD treebank to learn a Probabilistic Context Free Grammar (PCFG).
 Using this PCFG, we sample new trees that we linearize to form sequences.
 This process yields sequences of tags corresponding each to a dependency relation.

 <img src="/img/artificial_data/tree_generation.png">

 We then relexicalize these tags with items from a vocabulary chosen arbitrarily.
 We do not apply any other linguistically-inspired rules.
-Our goal is rather to construct data generated from an underlying structure than “natural sounding sentences”.
+Our goal is rather to construct data generated from an underlying structure than “natural-sounding sentences”.

 Our first method for relexicalization (which we will call **PCFG+Zipf**) does not account for co-occurrences within sentences.
 We assign to each dependency relation a vocabulary size (computed using real statistics about that dependency relation) and a set of tokens of the corresponding size.
 We then relexicalize sequences of tags by drawing a token for each dependency relation from its set, using a Zipf law.